chevere/docs/components/Parameter.md

 ### Array Parameter

-[ArrayParameterInterface](../reference/Chevere/Interfaces/Parameter/ArrayParameterInterface.md) describes the component in charge of defining a parameter of type array.
+The [ArrayParameter](../reference/Chevere/Components/Parameter/ArrayParameter.md) component in charge of defining a parameter of type array.
 It support default `array` value.

 ```php
 use Chevere\Components\Parameter\ArrayParameter;